tobiasunterhauser/azure-ai-foundry-agents-workshop/Hands-On Hacking Session 1/readme.md

     ![Screenshot of the AI agent setup page in Azure AI Foundry portal.](./Media/ai-agent-setup.png)

 1. Further down in the **Setup** pane, next to the **Knowledge** header, select **+ Add**.
 Then in the **Add knowledge** dialog box, select **Grounding with Bing Search**.
-1. In the **Choosing an existing Grounding with Bing Search connection** dialog box, select the Grounding with Bing resource you created earlier and click on connect.
+1. In the **Choosing an existing Grounding with Bing Search connection** dialog box, select the **Grounding with Bing Search** resource you created earlier and click on connect.

     Your agent can now accesss the internet to seearch for up do tate availability of hotels, flight and train connections.